EdwardSmith1884/GEOMetrics/README.md

 ## Contact:
-If you need any help getting the repo to work or have any question regardng the code or the paper, I'm happy to help at edward.smith@mail.mcgill.ca .
+If you need any help getting the repo to work or have any question regardng the code or the paper, I'm happy to help at edward.smith@mail.mcgill.ca.

 ## Reference:
-please cite my paper: https://arxiv.org/abs/1901.11461 ,if you use this repo for research with following bibtex:
+please cite my paper: https://arxiv.org/abs/1901.11461 , if you use this repo for research with following bibtex:

            @InProceedings{smith19a,
             title = 	 {{GEOM}etrics: Exploiting Geometric Structure for Graph-Encoded Objects},